Chichester Canal: Under the ownership of the Corporation of Chichester

-The canal was transferred to the Corporation of Chichester in 1892.
-In November of that year the City Surveyor gave a figure of £1000 to put the canal back into full working order; key tasks were repair of locks, bridges and the removal of weeds and mud from the channel.
+The canal was transferred to the Corporation of Chichester by the Chichester Canal Transfer Act 1892 (55 & 56 Vict. c. cxxxviii).
+In November of that year the City Surveyor gave a figure of £1,000 to put the canal back into full working order; key tasks were repair of locks, bridges and the removal of weeds and mud from the channel.
 By 1898 only 704 tons of goods were carried – tolls for the year were £18.
 The last recorded commercial traffic was in 1906 when a load of shingle was carried from the Harbour to the basin.
 In the same year it was found that the swing bridge at Donnington and Birdham needed to be repaired or replaced.
 Westhampnett Rural District Council wanted to replace them with fixed bridges (which would have blocked the canal) but the Corporation of Chichester wanted to keep the canal open to traffic.
-By 1923 the Corporation appears to have accepted that there would be no further great loads; it authorised and funded fixed bridges.
+By 1923 the corporation appears to have accepted that there would be no further great loads; it authorised and funded fixed bridges.

 The canal was officially open for trade until June 1928 before being formally abandoned.
 In 1932 the section of the canal between Cutfield Bridge and Salterns lock was reopened to allow yachts to be berthed there.
-The open section was initially leased by D.S.
-Vernon but in 1934 he transferred it to the Chichester Yacht Company.
+The open section was initially leased by D. S. Vernon but in 1934 he transferred it to the Chichester Yacht Company.

 World War II

 In Britain in World War II the canal towpath was made an anti-tank and anti-barge route by the 4th Infantry Division (United Kingdom) to militate against a German invasion.
-This entailed dismantling 4 swing bridges, diversion of some of the Lavant to raise the water by 3 ft (thus over the towpath) and a low dam above Cutfield bridge.
+This entailed dismantling four swing bridges, diversion of some of the Lavant to raise the water by 3 ft (thus over the towpath) and a low dam above Cutfield bridge.
 The partial diversion proved hard to control and the fluctuations damaged the canal and a houseboat; argument as to the duty to compensate lasted until June 1947.